+Mildred Lee Grove transferred ownership of the stone side of the property to the Stone House Foundation in 1990.
 In June of 1992 the Stone House Foundation purchased the log side of the property from Mr. Lewis M. Costello, the surviving member of the Poco Associates partnership, thus reuniting the two sides of the property once again.
 The last people to live in the reunited property were called “caretakers.”
 Winchester photographer Beverly Pearce lived there in 1992 and 1993.
-She was followed by John Todd, who was given permission to build a passageway between the two rear additions of the property.
-After Mr. Todd moved out in 1996 and Miss Grove passed away in 1997, the work to determine the property’s future as an exhibition building began.
+She was followed by John Todd, who was given permission to build a passageway between the two rear additions of the property before he moved out in 1996.
+After Mr. Todd moved out and Miss Grove passed away in 1997, the work to determine the property’s future as an exhibition building began.